akshaydeshneni/Compiler-Development/README.md

 # Compiler-Development
-Developed a compiler including lever, parser and type checker from scratch using C++
+Developed a compiler including lexer, parser and type checker from scratch using C++